 Overview

 Omaha is similar to Texas Hold'em, but players receive four hole cards instead of two.
 This creates more hand possibilities and strategic depth.
+The rules below cover the deal, the all-important two-card rule, betting rounds, and how Omaha compares to Hold'em.

 2-10 players